18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 ```
 This formula models the quadratic function y = x^2 - x - 2. [source](https://en.wikipedia.org/wiki/Quadratic_function)

-> If you're in the habit of writing code, you're susceptible to a particular type of mistake when writing `LET` formulas — you're likely to accidentally use equal signs to assign variables.
-(At least, if you're anything like me.)
+> If you're in the habit of writing code, you're susceptible to a particular type of mistake when writing `LET` formulas — you're likely to accidentally use equal signs to assign variables instead of commas.
+You may accidentally write something like this:
 >
 > `=LET(visitors = 1, #...`
 >
-> If you get a formula parse error when using `LET` on your own for the first time, this may be why. `LET` doesn't use equal signs to assign variables, it uses commas.
+> If you get a formula parse error when using `LET` on your own for the first time, this may be why.
+Change your `=` to a `,`, and you'll be set!

-This is a simple example, but you can already see the benefits of using LET.
+These are simple examples, but you can already see the benefits of using LET.
 With LET, you get clear variable names, and you can change the variables and formula independently.
 LET gives us the ability to tell a story in clear steps.

-Let's write out, in plain language, the story or steps of our code, then we'll write the code.
+Let's write out the story or steps of our code in plain language, then we'll write the code after.

 Here's one way you could write out the steps: